-- (a) Each Physician shall provide the Medical Staff Services Office with the name of at least one (1) designated Medical Staff appointee with as close to similar privileges as reasonable (usually a member of their group practice and have equivalent clinical and procedure privileges) who shall be responsible for coverage obligations, the care of their patients in the Hospital and for outpatient follow-up when the Physician is not available.
-The designated Physician must acknowledge and consent to the coverage arrangement.
-In cases where the Physician is in a specialty where obtaining substitute coverage is difficult (i.e., where there are only two physicians on staff in a particular specialty), the Physician's substitute coverage plan is subject to advance review and approval by the Medical Executive Committee. - (b) The attending physician (or their designee) will comply with the following patient care guidelines regarding availability: - (1) Calls/texts from the Emergency Department and/or a Patient Care Unit - Obstetrics and Anesthesiology attending physicians (or designee) must respond by telephone or text message within 30 minutes of being contacted and, if requested, must personally see a patient at the Hospital within 30 minutes of the request.
-All other attending physicians must respond by telephone or text message within 30 minutes of being contacted, or personal presence, if requested, within 60 minutes of the initial contact; - (2) Patients Admitted from the Emergency Department must personally see the patient within 18 hours of admission; - (3) All Other Inpatient Admissions must personally see the patient within 24 hours of admission; - (4) ICU Patients must personally see the patient within 12 hours of being admitted to the ICU, unless the patient's condition requires that the physician see them sooner; and - (5) Patients Subject to Restraints or Seclusion pursuant to the time frames established in the Hospital Policy on Restraints. - (c) All physicians (or their appropriately credentialed designee) who accept a voluntary consultation, will be expected to comply with the following patient care guidelines regarding consultations: - (1) Routine Consults must be completed within 24 hours of the request or within a time frame as agreed upon by the requesting and consulting physicians; and - (2) Critical Care Consults must be completed within 12 hours of the request, unless the patient's condition requires that the physician complete the consultation sooner (all such requests for critical care consults e.g., "stat," "urgent,"

-"today," or similar terminology - must also include personal contact between the requesting individual and the consulting physician).
+- (a) The attending physician will provide professional medical care for his or her patients in the Hospital by being personally available or by making arrangements with an alternate practitioner who has appropriate clinical privileges to care for the patients. - (b) The attending physician (or his or her designee) will comply with the following patient care guidelines regarding availability: - (1) Calls/texts from the Emergency Department and/or a Patient Care Unit - Obstetrics and Anesthesiology attending physicians (or designee) must respond by telephone or text message within 30 minutes of being contacted and, if requested, must personally see a patient at the Hospital within 30 minutes of the request.
+All other attending physicians must respond by telephone, text message, or personal presence as appropriate within a reasonable time frame; - (2) Patients Admitted from the Emergency Department must personally see the patient within 18 hours of admission; - (3) All Other Inpatient Admissions must personally see the patient within 24 hours of admission; - (4) ICU Patients must personally see the patient within 2 hours of being admitted to the ICU, unless the patient's condition requires that the physician see him or her sooner; and - (5) Patients Subject to Restraints or Seclusion pursuant to the time frames established in the Hospital Policy on Restraints. - (c) All physicians (or their appropriately credentialed designee) will be expected to comply with the following patient care guidelines regarding consultations: - (1) Routine Consults must be completed within 24 hours of the request or within a time frame as agreed upon by the requesting and consulting physicians; and - (2) Critical Care Consults must be completed within 12 hours of the request, unless the patient's condition requires that the physician complete the consultation sooner (all such requests for critical care consults e.g., "stat," "urgent," "today," or similar terminology must also include personal contact between the requesting individual and the consulting physician). - (d) If the attending physician does not participate in an established call coverage schedule with known alternate coverage and will be unavailable to care for a patient, or knows that he or she will be out of town for longer than 24 hours, the attending physician will document in the medical record the name of the practitioner with appropriate clinical privileges to care for the patient who will be assuming responsibility for the care of the patient during his or her unavailability.
+The attending physician will be responsible for verifying the alternate practitioner's acceptance of the transfer.

-- (d) If the attending physician does not participate in an established call coverage schedule with known alternate coverage and will be unavailable to care for a patient, or knows that they will be out of town for longer than 24 hours, the attending physician will document in the medical record the name of the practitioner with appropriate clinical privileges to care for the patient who will be assuming responsibility for the care of the patient during their unavailability.
-The attending physician will be responsible for verifying the alternate practitioner's acceptance of the transfer. - (e) If the attending physician and the alternate practitioner are not available, the Chief Medical Officer or the President of the Medical Staff will have the authority to call on the on-call physician or any other practitioner with appropriate clinical privileges to attend the patient.
+(e) If the attending physician and the alternate practitioner are not available, the Chief Medical Officer or the President of the Medical Staff will have the authority to call on the on-call physician or any other practitioner with appropriate clinical privileges to attend the patient.